Visit Yvoire: What to Do in the Most Beautiful Medieval Village of Léman?

 A flowered village awarded many times

-Since 1959, Yvoire has stood out for its exceptional floral display.
-It is ranked 4 flowers in the Competition of Flowered Towns and Villages and has received several prestigious distinctions:
+Since 1959, Yvoire has stood out for its exceptional flowering.
+It is ranked 4 flowers in the Competition of Flowered Towns and Villages and has received several prestigious awards:

 • National Grand Prize for flowering since 1995.